VPaskevicus/payment-gateway-api/README.md

 # Payment Gateway API #

 ## Purpose
-The payment Gateway API allows a merchant to offer a way for their shoppers to pay for their product.
+The Payment Gateway API allows a merchant to offer a way for their shoppers to pay for their product.
 The API also allows retrieving details of previously made payments, which will help the merchant with their reconciliation and reporting needs.

 ## Code Architecture
 We have a .NET Core API project `Checkout.Payment.Gateway.Api` which follows the following code-level hierarchy and flow.